rkuma183/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 PROTIP: Memorize the above list for exams.

-## TL;DR - The biggest difference
+## TL;DR - The biggest differences

+Most individuals are not in a position to select a cloud vendor, but to select the cloud vendor which provides the best career prospects.
+Here's my logic:

-* If you write in C# on .NET, Azure is the most mature.
-But others are trying.
+* If you write in C# on .NET, Azure is the natural choice.
+But other clouds are trying to support Windows.
 * If you're looking to get a job in cloud, go for AWS because of its current <a href="#marketshare">market share</a>.
 AWS has the most sophisticated authentication and database services.
 * If you're running really large loads, Google offers fast fiber networks that don't limit what large machines can achieve.
 Plus Google is ahead in Machine Learning with its popular Tensorflow in Python.
 * Google's SSD drives are expensive, though needed for speed.

 * AWS has matched Azure pricing, and also per-minute billing.
 * IBM has bare-metal machines, if that's your thing.
-* One cloud may cover a particular country, if you need to have that to do business there (such as Google in Belgium).
+* Increasingly, companies doing business in a particular country are required to keep data within a cloud data center within that country (such as Google in Belgium).
 <br /><br />

 EDITOR's NOTE: This is not a complete treatment.